alfredo-74/indabananamarket/IBKR_BRIDGE_SETUP.md

          │                                         │
          │                                         │
     ┌────▼──────────┐                             │
-    │ Bridge Script │─────WebSocket Connection────┘
+    │ Bridge Script │────────HTTP Connection──────┘
     │ (Python)      │
     └───────────────┘
 ```

-The bridge script runs on your computer and forwards price data from IB Gateway to Replit.
+The bridge script runs on your computer and forwards price data from IB Gateway to Replit using simple HTTP requests.

 **NEW:** The bridge now automatically detects the correct ES futures contract month - no manual updates needed!

 ## What You Need

 1. **IB Gateway** installed on your ChromeOS
-2. **Python 3** with two libraries: `ib_insync` and `websockets`
+2. **Python 3** with two libraries: `ib_insync` and `requests`
 3. **Your IBKR paper trading account** (username: fredpaper74)

 ## Step-by-Step Setup